-The Sojourner Truth Library, originally constructed in 1969, needed to offer the expanded services and expectations of a university library in the digital age.
+Renovations and additions to the Sojourner Truth Library, originally constructed in 1969, allowed the university to offer the expanded services expected of a 21st century higher education library.

 Designs for an underused waterfront park include fountains, a children’s garden and playground, an amphitheater, a bandstand, and a pedestrian bridge.

 An innovative hybrid building envelope resulted in a modern design aesthetic that is energy efficient, environmentally sustainable, and highly resilient.

 This renovation transforms the historic Jesuit residence into a student residence hall to support the long-term goal of housing 90 percent of the campus’ undergraduate population.

 This major expansion of a 1977 campus building is designed to meet Loyola’s goal of increasing science program enrollment.

 Ayers Saint Gross reintegrated the north quad through improvements to the landscape and hardscape with pedestrian paths and a tree preservation plan.

 This new facility on the Smithsonian CBI campus serving students and professionals includes labs, offices, and classrooms.

 This pro-bono makeover of Baltimore Design School’s 1950s cafeteria provides students with plenty of food for thought.